-Prolongation of the QT Interval Some antimalarials (e.g., halofantrine, quinine, quinidine) including Artemether & Lumefantrine Tablets have been associated with prolongation of the QT interval on the electrocardiogram (ECG).
+Prolongation of the QT Interval Some antimalarials (e.g., halofantrine, quinine, quinidine) including Artelum Tablets have been associated with prolongation of the QT interval on the electrocardiogram (ECG).

-Artemether & Lumefantrine Tablets should be avoided in patients:
+Artelum Tablets should be avoided in patients:

-- With congenital prolongation of the QT interval (e.g., long QT syndrome) or any other clinical condition known to prolong the QTc interval such as patients with a history of symptomatic cardiac arrhythmias, with clinically relevant bradycardia or with severe cardiac disease. - With a family history of congenital prolongation of the QT interval or sudden death.
+• With congenital prolongation of the QT interval (e.g., long QT syndrome) or any other clinical condition known to prolong the QTc interval such as patients with a history of symptomatic cardiac arrhythmias, with clinically relevant bradycardia or with severe cardiac disease.

+• With a family history of congenital prolongation of the QT interval or sudden death.

-- With known disturbances of electrolyte balance, e.g., hypokalemia or hypomagnesemia. - Receiving other medications that prolong the QT interval, such as Class IA (quinidine, procainamide, disopyramide), or Class III (amiodarone, sotalol) antiarrhythmic agents; antipsychotics (pimozide, ziprasidone); antidepressants; certain antibiotics (macrolide antibiotics, fluoroquinolone antibiotics, imidazole, and triazole antifungal agents) - Receiving medications that are metabolized by the cytochrome enzyme CYP2D6, which also have cardiac effects (e.g., flecainide, imipramine, amitriptyline, clomipramine)
+With known disturbances of electrolyte balance, e.g., hypokalemia or hypomagnesemia.
+Receiving other medications that prolong the QT interval, such as Class IA (quinidine, procainamide,

+• Receiving other medications that prolong the Q1 interval, such as Class IA (quindine, procainamide disopyramide), or Class III (amiodarone, sotalol) antiarrhythmic agents; antipsychotics (pimozide, ziprasidone); antidepressants; certain antibiotics (macrolide antibiotics, fluoroquinolone antibiotics, imidazole, and triazole antifungal agents)

+• Receiving medications that are metabolized by the cytochrome enzyme CYP2D6, which also have cardiac effects (e.g., flecainide, imipramine, amitriptyline, clomipramine)